-Field name Field Format Optional/ Mandatory or Required Comments UnstructuredAddress1 VARCHAR(80) N/M Mandatory if a structured address is not provided.
-UnstructuredAddress2 VARCHAR(80) Ο UnstructuredAddress3 VARCHAR(80) 0
+Field name Field Format Optional/ Mandatory or Required Comments UnstructuredAddress3 VARCHAR(80) Ο

 3.5.
 PERSONNAME definition

 (a) While the PersonName element can be populated with more than one name, Participants must ensure that only one name is used.
 The fields in this format are defined below.